 - Add 2 or 3 tablespoons of high smoking point oil to the wok to make a thin coating inside of the wok.
-You can use any oil like peanut, sesame, canola or chili.
-Spread the oil using wok spatula or moving the wok around.
+You can use any oil like peanut, sesame, canola, or chili.
+Spread the oil using a wok spatula or moving the wok around.

 - Allow your wok to dry and the thin layer of oil will harden on the wok surface.

 Things you need to Consider When Choosing Wok for Electric Glass Top Stove

 Some most important points need to be considered while choosing a wok for glass top stove or electric stove.
 Read on to know more.

 Woks come in different kinds of materials including carbon steel and cast iron.
 Carbon steel, however, is certainly the better option for using on your Electric Stovetop.
 Compared to cast iron, carbon steel transfers the heat of the Electric Stove better and faster.
 However, it may need more than one seasoning treatment to enhance its durability and lifespan.

 The size of wok depends on some specific points such as your preference, how often you’ll be using it, types of cooktop, etc. usually, woks come in 10-inch to 14-inch in size.
 However, a flat-bottomed wok with 5-inch on the bottom is perfect for cooking on an Electric top stove.

 The shape of the wok is another most important thing that you need to consider when buying a wok for your Electric Cooktop.
 A round-bottomed can be great for mixing but also may hamper the heat from spreading all parts of the pan.
 On the other hand, if your wok is flat-bottomed or too shallow, you might lose the mixing and tossing ingredients.